tmtsoftware/esw-ts/docs/src/main/aas/csw-aas-js.md

 ## Application Configuration

 Web application needs following configurations in order to get access token from keycloak server.
-This application specific config object should be passed in AuthContextProvider component.
+This application specific config object should be passed in `AuthContextProvider` component.
 There are two configurations needed for a web application i.e. `realm`, `clientId`

-`realm` is a mandatory configuration which specified in keycloak server under which client for your application is registered.
+`realm` is a mandatory configuration which specifies in keycloak server under which client your application is registered.

 `clientId` is a mandatory configuration which specifies the client id of the app as per registration in keycloak server.